 Generally, water in lubricants is never good unless it is for specific cooling or fire-resistant purposes.
 Besides affecting viscosity, water can do irreversible damage to the oil such as stripping out additives and increasing its acidity.
 Even when the water is removed via filtration, that damage is already done, diminishing lubricating performance and longevity.
 We should do all we can to keep water out from the oil drum.

 The first thing is to store oil drums indoors or at least under shade, protected from the weather.
 The location also needs to be away from any potential water splashing or condensation such as a wash bay or a steam boiler.
-This way, chances of water accumulating on top of the oil drum is greatly minimised
+This way, chances of water accumulating on top of the oil drum is greatly minimised.

 Due to space, financial and operational constraints, sometimes storing all drums indoors may not be possible.
 If storing outdoors is unavoidable, oil drums are preferably stored in a horizontal position so that the drum bungs would be at nine and three o’clock.
 This arrangement ensures the inside of the bungs are submerged in oil and act as a seal from air and moisture movement.
 You will need a drum racking and lifting equipment to do this safely and properly.

 Perhaps the easiest but the least preferred way is through the use of drum cover.
 While storing the drums upright, one has to remember putting the cover on at all times.
-Drum cover can come in different types.
+Drum covers can come in different types.
 There is one with an elastic ‘shower-cap’ while others are plastic moulded to size for more durability.

 In short, the risk of storing oil drums outdoors and upright is water ingression which can bring lots of harm to the oil.
 Therefore, it is important for end-users to take steps to minimise the risk and prevent contamination in new oil.